Français

 • destroying company property on purpose

-• being late or away from work without permission
+• being late or away from work and your employer did not approve this

 Your employer must prepare a Record of Employment (ROE).
 Your employer can either give you a paper copy of your ROE or send your ROE to the government electronically.